amzn/style-dictionary/docs/templates.md

 # Templates

-Templates are deprecated in favor of [Formats](formats.md) and will be removed in Style Dictionary 3.0.
-If you want to create a custom template, create a [Format that uses templating](formats.md).
+Templates are deprecated in favor of [Formats](formats.md) and will be removed in the future.
+If you want to create a custom template, create a [Format that uses templating](formats.md#using-a-template-templating-engine-to-create-a-format).

 >*__Why are Templates being deprecated in favor of Formats?__*